michael-allen-personal/nvim/README.md

 rust-tools autocomplete behavior is somewhat annoying in how it autofocuses sometimes.
 I prefer the behavior where I have to do <C-N> to go to the first suggestion instead of it automatically being highlighted

 check out [this plugin](https://github.com/ggandor/leap.nvim) for quick moving around

+revisit and see if there is anything more I need to do for the ansible and bash lsps

+get the variable night light themes working